StephenChristie12345/EmpoweringTheNationWebApp/README.md

 The script `content-loader.js` automatically loads the nav bar and footer across every page, avoiding repetitive HTML and ensuring consistent updates.

 ---
+## Interactive Components

+### Fee Calculator (`calculate-fees.html` & `calculate-fees.js`)

+- Real-time cost calculation for selected courses
+- Displays total fees and applies discounts dynamically
+- Responsive interface compatible with all modern browsers

+---

+### Navigation Loader (`content-loader.js`)

+- Ensures consistent navigation bar across all website pages
+- Uses JavaScript DOM manipulation and the Fetch API to insert the navigation HTML dynamically
+- Automatically loads required stylesheets if they are not already linked

+---

 ## **File and Folder Layout**
 EMPOWERINGTHENATIONWEBAPP/